mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 From this point, there is development, in order to talk about Buddhism in terms of individual perspective.
 That’s great.
 But, talking or Buddhism or your life should be something transcendent.
 That means – forget it.
 Sit down and just talk.
 Sit down and just talk means – who talks? *I* talk?
 No, I don’t think so.
 Talk is completely something transcendent.
 Something of the talk is completely transcendent.
 Do you understand?

 To teach means “you teach”, that is one way.
-But you completely forget the other way: teach comes to you.
+But you completely forget the other way: teach[ing] comes to you.
 That means that teaching teaches you; you don’t teach somebody.
 In other words, you can learn something from your teaching, your talk.
 Don’t you think so?

 Have you ever experienced during the talk or teaching, sometimes you can get a good idea?
 “Oh, right!”
 Like this?
 No? *[some laughter]* Well sometimes, something comes up, completely beyond your speculation.
 So after that, you think, “Wow – I said something *good*.” *[laughter]* You don’t know from where it comes, but anyway, it comes.
-So from where?
+So, from where?
 It comes from you?
 No, I don’t think so.
 It comes from you, but it comes from you only when you completely let it go – your ideas, and *I* am talking, *I* am teaching to you – completely let it go, just sit down and talk.
 At that time, something good comes from you.

 So, you are not you, but [a] good idea comes from no-you.